elk-audio/elk-docs/documents/elk_examples_overview.md

 The configuration file for this example differs to the one for the VST 3 version of the same plugin in one crucial way: besides routing MIDI messages directly to the plugin, it also:

 1. Maps MIDI CC values to control synth parameters.
-2. Connects MIDI Program Change messages to the plugin
+2. Connects MIDI Program Change messages to the plugin.

 You will also notice that the OSC GUI for the VST 2 version lacks controls for Pitch and Modulation, which the VST 3 version has.

 The reason is, those are in VST 2 received and handled as MIDI values, from your MIDI controller keyboard, while, for the VST 3 version of the same plugin, they are control parameters exposed over the VST 3 standard.

-The instructions for the VST 3 example in the guide for getting started with the [Elk Development Kit Software](getting_started_with_development_kit_software.md) translate straightforwardly also for this VST 2 example - just read VST2 where in the text and paths, VST3 is specified.
+The instructions for the VST 3 example in the guide for getting started with the [Elk Development Kit Software](getting_started_with_development_kit_software.md) translate straightforwardly also for this VST 2 example - just read VST 2 where in the text and paths, VST 3 is specified.

 ## LV2VST Wrapper, with MDA JX10 LV2 Example